-Before we get into how juicy and flavorful this low fat Chicken Enchiladas recipe is, before you go nuts over cheese drippings flavored with tomatillos, chilies, and cilantro, let’s chat about something that has nothing to do with Enchiladas de Pollo but everything to do with one of the most common cooking mistakes.
+Before we get into how juicy and flavorful this low fat Chicken Enchiladas recipe is, before you go nuts over cheese drippings flavored with tomatillos, chilies, and cilantro, let’s chat about something that has nothing to do with enchiladas but everything to do with one of the most common cooking mistakes.

 You see, word on the street is…I’m kinda picky.
-And by kinda, I mean very. (“This beige paint is not quite right.” …continues to look through
+And by kinda, I mean very. (“This paint color is not quite right.” …continues to look through

 I’m also a snobby cook (“Let’s go shopping at Williams-Sonoma!” …checks wallet…”Let’s go shopping at Target!”)